inference-labs-inc/JSTprove/docs/CONTRIBUTING.md

 * Always make sure your branch is up-to-date with the main branch.
 * Ensure all pre-commit hooks pass locally before opening a PR.
+* Run the full test suite locally and update/add tests as needed to cover your changes.
+* Update documentation (README, code comments, API docs, etc.) if your changes affect usage or behavior.
 * The CI pipeline will also run formatting checks and tests.
 Any failures must be resolved before merging.

 ---